dennylslee/StarWars_text_generator_LSTM/README.md

 2. char-based-text-gen-LSTM.py for constructing the LSTM model.
 3. char-based-run-model.py for using the built model to generate text based on a lead-off phrase.

 The LSTM is built on Keras framework.
-For some of best LSTM tutorial I have encontered, goes to [Colah's Blog](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) and [Shi Yan blog on understanding LSTM](https://medium.com/mlreview/understanding-lstm-and-its-diagrams-37e2f46f1714)
+For some of the best LSTM tutorials I have encontered, goes to [Colah's Blog](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) and [Shi Yan blog on understanding LSTM](https://medium.com/mlreview/understanding-lstm-and-its-diagrams-37e2f46f1714)

 ## Data Preparation